How to Split Text by Number of Characters in Excel (8 Methods)

 STEPS:

-• Next, enter our desired value manually in that cell.
+• Enter our desired value in that cell.

 Separate Text by Number of Characters Using Flash Fill in Excel

-• Then, in cell C6 start typing the desired value.
-When we type a digit we can see that Excel gives us an overview of all our desired outputs.
+• In cell C6, enter the desired value.
+When we type a digit, we can see that Excel gives us an overview of all our desired outputs.

 Separate Text by Number of Characters Using Flash Fill in Excel

-• Lastly, we can see the result in the following image.
+• The result is in the following image.

 Read More: How to Split Text in Excel Using Formula